 We avoid driving at night for safety reasons due to higher accident rates due to alcohol consumption and driers that do not have safe nighttime driving skills.

 If your flight arrives at night, we take you to a hotel in Entebbe and not in Kampala.
 We schedule your itinerary in such a way that it does not include nighttime driving.

-At rare times, due to flight delays, we have taken clients at night to their destination such as Bwindi Impenetrable Forest and Gorilla Permits.
+At rare times, due to flight delays, we have taken clients at night to their destination, such as Bwindi Impenetrable Forest and Gorilla Permits.
 That is only done at a Client’s request.

 The US and UK embassies in Uganda suggest that you do not drive at night except Entebbe to Kampala.
 We take that one step further and avoid nighttime driving all-together.

 Security is integrated into life in Uganda, and we pick safe and secure lodges and hotels both in town and in the National Parks.
 Lodges either use Private Security Companies or police, military or rangers, Lodges, thanks to solar power, are well lit compared to the past.